 - Being active during the day can help you sleep better at night.
 For example, if you’re able to exercise, you can go for a walk, do yoga, or ride a bike.

 - Relaxing before going to bed can also help you sleep better at night.
 For example, you can read a book, work on a jigsaw puzzle, listen to music, or do calming hobbies.

 - You may also find it helpful to go to sleep earlier at night and get up later in the morning.

 - Ask family and friends to help you with things like shopping, cooking, and cleaning.
 Check with your insurance company to see if they cover home care services.

 - You may have more energy if you exercise.
 Ask your doctor if you can do light exercise, such as walking, stretching, or yoga.

 - Eat foods and drink liquids that are high in protein and calories.
-For information about eating during your TBI, read the resource Eating Well During and After Your Cancer Treatment.
+For information about eating during your TBI, read the resource Eating Well During Your Cancer Treatment.

 - Ask your radiation oncologist or nurse for help with any other side effects you have.
 Pain, nausea, diarrhea, trouble sleeping, or feeling depressed or anxious, can increase your fatigue.